szerookii/cubecraft.js/README.md

 ## What is cubecraft.js ?
 cubecraft.js is a JavaScript API for get data from CubeCraft.

+## How to install ?
+`npm install --save github:Seyz123/cubecraft.js`

 ## Usage
 You can see `tests/index.js` for an example.
 ### Get SkyWars leaderboard by platform :